miltonbolonha/blog/next-boilerplate/content/posts/how-to-get-your-moneys-worth-from-checking-accounts.md

 ---
-title: "How to Get Your Money&#8217;s Worth From Checking Accounts"
+title: "How to Get Your Money's Worth From Checking Accounts"
 date: "2015-05-19 10:47:34"
 author: "Deanna Madera"
-tag: []
+tag:
+  - General
 categories:
   - Money
 description: ""